Feyerabend/vm/vm5/README.md

 ```

 The `gc2.c`have some slight improvements over `gc.c`.

+But a better garbage collector can have improvements
-Those are in object management through the *reference
+in object management through the *reference counting*,
-counting*, and *pools*.
+and *pools*.
 Besides addition to mark-and-sweep,
 implementing reference counting can help manage objects
 (with circular references) more effectively.
 For frequently
-allocated and deallocated objects of the same size (here
+allocated and deallocated objects of the same size,
-examplified with '10'), using memory pools can reduce
-fragmentation and improve performance.
+using memory pools can reduce fragmentation and improve
+performance.
+To my experience, maunal reference counting
+in Objective-C for iOS was hard to keep track of.
+The later automatic version should have made this better,
+though.

-Some improvements of providing *errors*, thus improving robustness
+Also providing help with providing *errors*, thus the
-by handling memory allocation failures gracefully and providing
+robustness by handling memory allocation failures gracefully
-mechanisms for easier recovery or scaling.
-Implementing some
+and providing mechanisms for easier recovery or scaling.
-"debugging" features by printing statements to track memory
+Implementing some stronger *debugging* features by printing
+statements to track memory usage and identify potential
-usage and identify potential leaks or performance bottlenecks.
+leaks or performance bottlenecks.

-But future enhancements could involve implementing memory
+Future enhancements could also involve implementing memory
 pools for *common object sizes* and adding *profiling
 tools* to monitor memory usage.